Ghini/ghini.desktop/doc/use_cases-jbq.rst

          .. image:: images/tpl-4-accepted.png

-  ..  admonition:: reviewing a whole selection — TNRS.
+  ..  admonition:: Reviewing a whole selection — TNRS.
       :class: toggle

          This is described in the manual, it's extremely useful, don't